 A group of Strauss and a group of French songs were sung in much the same way as the Italian section, with the colour of her voice almost unaltered as she passed from one song to the next, and from canzone to Lied to chanson.
 Her diction is slightly mushy, though in comparison to fellow-Aussie Joan Sutherland – a singer she is often compared to – her diction was crystal clear.
 But La Stupenda is La Stupenda.

 Then the most extraordinary thing happened during the encores.
-It was as though someone had opened her cage and she’d taken flight.
-Most noticeably was her transformation for Bernstein’s ‘Glitter and be Gay’ which found her circling the piano, playing with her ring and necklace, collapsing in a heap on the stage, and ‘acting’!
+It was as though someone had opened her cage and she'd taken flight.
+Most noticeably was her transformation for Bernstein's ‘Glitter and be Gay' which found her circling the piano, playing with her ring and necklace, collapsing in a heap on the stage, and ‘acting'!
 She also showed off her glorious trill, surely one of the best in the business.
-This was followed by Gershwin’s ‘Summertime’ in which she seemed equally free.
-Now she was truly involved with the music.
+This was followed by Gershwin's ‘Summertime' in which she seemed equally free.
+Now she seemed to be truly involved with the music.

-Could it be that she was finally singing in her native tongue?
-I don’t think so; after years studying and living in Italy, the Italian language, at least, can’t be problematic for her.
+Could it be that she was now singing in her native tongue?
+I don't think so; after years studying and living in Italy, the Italian language, at least, can't be problematic for her.
 Maybe she felt as though she were auditioning for La Scala?
-Well, she’s already sung in the house a couple of times, so I think not.
-Or perhaps it’s just the recital platform itself.
+Well, she's already sung in the house a couple of times, so I think not.
+Or perhaps it's just the recital platform itself.
 In their book The Art of the Song Recital, Shirlee Emmons and Stanley Sonntag wrote, “… a song recital is the equivalent in music of the one-man show in theatre… recital acting requires mastery of communication that is at once intense, sincere, and subtle.”
 A pianist looks across the stage, but a singer, without costume and sets, looks the audience in the eye and they stare back.
-It’s tough to pull off, especially in the somewhat daunting Milanese house, but the joy of seeing Jessica Pratt coming into her own almost made me want to stand and applaud too.
+It's tough to pull off, especially in the somewhat daunting Milanese house, but the joy of seeing Jessica Pratt come into her own almost made me want to stand and applaud too.